What are Topical Requirements?

 - The subject of an engagement request not on the original internal audit plan.

-Evidence that each requirement in the Topical Requirement was assessed for applicability must be documented and retained.
 Not all individual requirements may apply in every engagement; if requirements are excluded, a rationale must be documented and retained.

 -

-The IIA recognizes that organizations globally use various risk, control, and governance frameworks and adhere to specific laws and regulations.
+The IIA recognizes that organizations globally use various governance, risk management, and control frameworks and adhere to specific laws and regulations.
 Internal audit functions may apply these frameworks.
-To demonstrate conformance with a Topical Requirement, functions must be able to demonstrate the framework covers the applicable requirements.

-The IIA’s Topical Requirements may provide mapping between the requirements and globally recognized frameworks.
 For example, the Cybersecurity Topical Requirement User Guide maps the NIST and COBIT cybersecurity frameworks.
-Referencing these specific frameworks does not mean that The IIA requires their application.

 -